 Considerable reasons exist for why employers might consider hiring part-time staff.

 - Many employers hire part-time employees to cut down on their costs of labor.
 They can save substantially by not offering benefits to part-time staff.
 For a small business owner, hiring first employees, starting with part-time staff is less risky in terms of financial commitment.

 - Additionally, not all jobs require the services of an employee full time.
 Combining jobs may not fit the employee's skill set even if the employer had a second part-time job available.

 - You may want to consider hiring part-time employees to expand your ability to recruit qualified employees.
-For example, a stay at home parent may have the exact qualifications you need but the individual is only available to work outside of the home from 9 until 3.
+For example, a stay at home parent may have the exact qualifications you need, but the individual is only available to work outside of the home from 9 until 3.
 College students often seek part-time work.
 Another person may work as a freelance writer but seek the cushion of a part-time job for times when assignments are lean.
 A retiree may seek part-time work to supplement his income, alleviate boredom, or because he wants to feel gainfully contributing again.
 (With retirees, employees gain knowledge and a mentor for younger, less experienced staff.)

 - Another advantage to hiring part-time employees is you have the opportunity to try an employee out before you commit to hiring him full time.
-This helps employers assess the individual's cultural fit, job fit, skills, and ability to learn and contribute.
+It helps employers assess the individual's cultural fit, job fit, skills, and ability to learn and contribute.

-- Some employers believe that part-time employees are not as committed to their employer and to their job.
+- Some employers believe that part-time employees are not as committed to their employer and their job.

 - They may also take longer to learn the company culture, how to get work done in the organization and the components of their own job.

 - Part-time staff is more difficult to retain, especially if the individual wants to work full-time and a full-time job never materializes.